opendocsg/slw-judgments-backfill/2016_SGHC_106/report.md

 Guidelines for Patent Applications relating to Medical Inventions in the Intellectual Property Office” (May 2013) at para 97.
 Following these developments, it can be said that the patent regime in Europe and the UK has become friendlier to second and subsequent medical uses of known substances.

 48     In the area of pharmaceutical inventions, Singapore does not have an equivalent to Art 54(5) of the EPC 2000.
-Our Act dates back to 1994 and its provisions were modelled after the then existing provisions of the UK Patents Act 1977 with “necessary modifications” made, a point that was noted in _Genelabs Diagnostics Pte Ltd v Institut Pasteur_ and another [2000] 3 SLR(R) 530 and _Ng Kok Cheng v Chua Say Tiong_ [2001] 2 SLR(R) 326.
+Our Act dates back to 1994 and its provisions were modelled after the then existing provisions of the UK Patents Act 1977 with “necessary modifications” made, a point that was noted in _Genelabs Diagnostics Pte Ltd v Institut Pasteur_ and another <span class="citation">[2000] 3 SLR(R) 530</span> and _Ng Kok Cheng v Chua Say Tiong_ <span class="citation">[2001] 2 SLR(R) 326</span>.

 49     In Singapore, the question as to how ss 14(7), 16(2) and 16(3) of our Act are to be interpreted has not directly arisen for consideration.
 In particular, the question as to whether a second medical use for a known substance is patentable has not arisen for consideration in Singapore.
 That said, whilst the courts have yet to pronounce on the validity of Swiss-style claims, the patent registry supports the view that such claims are valid.
 The Examination Guidelines for Patent Applications at IPOS (dated 14 February 2014) (the “IPOS” Guidelines), which provide guidance on the acceptable drafting forms of Swiss-style claims state: